felipetovarhenao/bell-tutorials/public/markdown/04_lists.md

 ---

-Now that you’ve mastered _lllls_, you’re ready to explore functions, which will allow you to manipulate musical data in powerful ways.
+Now that we've covered _lllls_, you're ready to tackle basic expressions and learn how to perform calculations in _bell_